jordanapit/Edge-New-Tab/README.md

-# Edge New Tab Page
+# Edge New Tab Page for Chromium
 Replace Chromium's default New Tab page to Microsoft Edge's New Tab page.

 ## Love Microsoft UWP's Edge new tab page?
 Bring it to Chromium-based browser!